Gaur4vGaur/Gaur4vGaur.github.io/_posts/aiProductivity/2026-09-14-ai_productivity-mistaking-code-for-engineering-progress.md

 ## AI's Tendency Toward Verbose Implementations

-This gets worse when you look at what AI coding tools actually excel at: producing plausible code quickly.
-And "plausible code produced quickly" has a built-in bias toward verbosity.
+This gets worse when you look at what AI coding tools actually excel at.
+"Producing plausible code quickly" and this tendency has a built-in bias toward verbosity.

 I want to be careful here.
 Sometimes more code is genuinely the right call.
 Explicit beats implicit.
-A verbose but readable implementation can be better than a clever one-liner that nobody understands at 3am when they are half-awake and production is on fire.
+A verbose but readable implementation can be better than a clever one-liner that nobody understands at 3am when production is on fire.
 I am not arguing for code golf.

 But AI-generated verbosity is a specific kind of bad.
 It is not *chosen* verbosity for clarity.
 It is *default* verbosity from ignorance of context.
-That distinction matters more than I initially gave it credit for.
+That distinction matters a lot more than I initially thought.

 Ask an AI assistant to implement a feature and you will get a complete, working solution.
-It will also be longer than what an experienced developer would write — not because it is wrong, but because it optimises for correctness and completeness in isolation.
-It does not know your codebase already has a utility that does exactly this.
+It will also be longer than what an experienced developer would write.
+It happens not because it is wrong, but because it optimises for correctness and completeness in isolation.
+It may not choose a utility that you wrote earlier to do exactly this.
 It does not realise the framework provides a one-liner if you just structure the problem slightly differently.
 It cannot distinguish between "I should be explicit here for readability" and "I am reinventing something that already exists three directories over."

 The handler drift I opened with is the cleanest example I have of it.
 The AI did exactly what it was asked, every single time.
 Each PR added code, each one passed review on its own terms, and nothing was wrong inside any of them.
 What we lost lived across them.
 One handler, which is what gave us one error shape, which is what gave our alerting something to fire on.
 No single diff broke that.
 All of them together did.

-GitClear tracks a signal for the specific failure mode buried in there: error-masking constructs, the empty catch and the quietly swallowed exception, up 47% since 2023.
+GitClear tracks a signal for the specific failure mode buried in there, up 47% since 2023.
 Our inline handlers were precisely that.
 I would like to think we were an unlucky outlier.
 The data says we were ordinary.
 I am still not sure how you review for a property that is not visible in the file in front of you.

 ---

 ## Complexity as the Hidden Cost

 This is where it really hurts.

-Code volume is not a perfect proxy for system complexity — I acknowledged that above.
+Code volume is not a perfect proxy for system complexity and I acknowledged that above.
 But it is a *directional* one, and in aggregate it holds.
-When your codebase grows by 30-40% in a quarter without a corresponding growth in functionality, complexity is almost certainly growing with it.
+When your codebase grows by 30-40% in a quarter without a corresponding growth in functionality, complexity is almost certainly growing.
 System complexity is the single biggest thing that determines how fast your team can move over time.
-I have not found a way around that fact in eighteen years of doing this work.
+I have not found a way around that fact in eighteen years.

 Every line of code carries ongoing costs that nobody puts on a dashboard: